luhang-HPU/poseidon-docs/docs/Benchmark/LR Train.md

+Logistic regression (LR) is a statistical learning method widely used for **classification problems**, especially in binary classification scenarios.
+Despite the word "regression" in its name, it is essentially a classification model that makes classification decisions by modeling the probability of events.
+The core of logistic regression is to **predict the probability of an event occurring**.
+Using a probability threshold (usually 0.5), samples can be classified into two categories: those with probability ≥ 0.5 are classified as class "1", otherwise as class "0".

+#### Sigmoid Function

+The primary role of Sigmoid function is to map any real-valued input to a value between 0 and 1, making it ideal for modeling probabilities.
+It is presented as a S-shaped curve.

 ![sigmoid](../Image/Benchmark/LR Train/6.png)

+The formula of Sigmoid function is as follows:
+$$
+\sigma(z) = \frac{1}{1 + e^{-z}}
+$$

 Logistic Regression Classifier aims at learning a binary classification model from the features of the input training data.
 The model takes the linear combination of the input feature as the variable,$\theta_0+\theta_1x_1+,\ldots,+\theta_nx_n=
 \sum_{i=1}^n \theta_ix_i$，where $x_0$ is always 1.
 We can also present it as $\theta^Tx$.
 Putting it into the sigmoid function, we get a prediction model as: